+Profile 1

+Profile 2

-Worksheet 7f: Sketch of Vernal Pool Interspersion.
-Worksheet 8f: Co-dominant Plant Species in Vernal Pool Note: A dominant species represents ≥10% relative co
+Worksheet 7f: Sketch of Vernal Pool Worksheet 8f: Co-dominant Plant Species in

+Interspersion.
+Vernal Pool

+Note: A dominant species represents ≥10% relative cover.

 Guidelines to Complete the Stressor Checklists

 A stressor, as defined for the purposes of the CRAM, is an anthropogenic perturbation within a wetland or its environmental setting that is likely to negatively impact the condition and function of the CRAM Assessment Area (AA).
 A disturbance is a natural phenomenon that affects the AA.